Snapshot Blob operation creates a read-only snapshot of a blob.

 This operation also supports the use of conditional headers to execute the operation only if a specified condition is met.
 For more information, see Specifying Conditional Headers for Blob Service Operations.

-Request Headers (Client-provided encryption keys)
+Request Headers (Customer-provided encryption keys)

 ||Required.
 The Base64-encoded AES-256 encryption key.|